 Recipe – Lavender Ice Cream

-Preparation time 30 minutes (excluding overnight soaking time)
+Preparation time 30 minutes (excluding soaking and freezing time)

 Ingredients – Lavender Ice Cream